sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 The most well-known guide in this area is [The Manager’s Path](https://www.oreilly.com/library/view/the-managers-path/9781491973882/) by Camille Fournier.
 I read a good part of it myself some years ago when I was looking into becoming a tech lead, and it has some great advice on what makes an effective technical manager (and of course, how to get there).

+I know plenty of engineers who have gone into engineering management and loved it; I also know a handful who have done it for a while and realised it wasn't for them and gone back to being an IC.
+It doesn't have to be a permanent choice.

+#### Other potential sideways steps
+I've outlined some very common paths for engineers, but there are other roles you might choose to explore in the world of engineering that are more of a sideways step, such as:
+* [Developer relations](https://medium.com/@dev.n/understanding-devrel-a-beginners-guide-a71063e4249e) (devrel) &ndash; fostering relationships with the developers who use products, showing them the art of the possible, and building a community around that
+* [Sales engineering](https://uk.indeed.com/career-advice/finding-a-job/what-does-sales-engineer-do) &ndash; combining technical expertise and people skills in a role that could see you travelling all over!
+* Specialist consultancy roles e.g. accessibility consultancy &ndash; laser-focussing your skills in a certain area and helping companies to improve, or even taking on a full-time leadership position as head of your specialism.

+(If you know of any others I've missed, do let me know, and I'll add them in.)

 So, that's the engineer's path.
 But it's rare that people spend their entire careers in one company these days.
 Where might your career take you?

 ### Cross-company career paths illustrated using tenuous playground metaphors

 You might recognise these paths from your own career or those of the people around you.
 They're somewhat simplified for brevity.

-I want to start by saying there’s no “right” career path.
 Progression can mean so many different things.
 It can mean going forwards and backwards, moving around trying different things and coming back again, or staying in the same place having a great time.
 It really depends what suits you.
+There isn't one "right" path to follow!

 #### The ladder
 <figure>